National Defence Academy (India): Alumni

-In the media
+Over the years, specific NDA squadrons have developed reputations for producing a significant number of senior Indian Air Force officers and gallantry awardees.
+According to one historical analysis, Hunter Squadron has produced more IAF Chiefs than any other, while other squadrons like Alpha and Foxtrot have also yielded high numbers of decorated air warriors.

+Media

 The Standard Bearers, a documentary directed and written by Dipti Bhalla and Kunal Verma provides an inside look into the history and operations of the NDA.
-Another documentary film, My Flag, My Life, written by Ambarnath Sinha and directed by Nandan Khuhyadi and Sanjay Dabke, provides details about the life of NDA cadets, and is intended to create awareness about a career in the armed forces among the young generation.
+Another documentary film My Flag, My Life written by Ambarnath Sinha and directed by Nandan Khuhyadi and Sanjay Dabke, provides details about the life of NDA cadets and is intended to create awareness about a career in the armed forces among the young generation.
 Books depicting NDA include the fictional "Boots Belts Berets" by Tanushree Podder, which is also being adapted into a web series.
 Outlook reported that over 1200 cadets quit NDA in ten years between January 2008 and November 2017.